 Given the cyclicality of our business, it is important to us to be in the financial position to easily withstand any negative demand or pricing pressure we may encounter.
-With strong business conditions and the expectation to generate healthy free cash flow throughout 2022 and beyond, we have the ability to reduce substantial amounts of debt, return capital to shareholders through our share repurchase program and make investments to both improve and grow our business.
+Throughout the first nine months of 2022, we have shown our ability to generate healthy free cash flow and use it to reduce substantial amounts of debt, return capital to shareholders through our share repurchase program and make investments to both improve and grow our business.
+We have also been able to take advantage of volatility in the debt markets to redeem bonds in the open market at a discount.
+Through the first nine months of 2022, we have made open market repurchases of \$348 million aggregate principal amount of assorted series of notes at an average price of 92% of par.

-We anticipate that a healthy market environment and significantly improved fixed price contracts will provide us ample opportunities to reduce our debt with our own free cash flow generation in the coming years.
-During the first six months of 2022, we reduced the outstanding principal of our long-term debt by \$638 million.
+We expect to have ample opportunities to reduce our debt with our own free cash flow generation in the coming years.
+During the first nine months of 2022, we reduced the outstanding principal of our long-term debt by \$834 million.